Execute this command (lowercase LS):

 There's now a file named "file2", as shown below.

 Execute this command to open "file2" in nano.

 The file contains the date, as shown below.

 Press Ctrl+X to exit nano.

-Execute these commands to display the contents of file1 and count.
+Execute this command to display the contents of file1.

 The contents appear, as shown below.